 We planned on taking our Honda Odyssey in order to fit the six of us in one vehicle.
 Once we learned that my brother-in-law was bringing his Toyota Sequoia, we decided to bring our Prius instead (a 5-seater).
 We had Ethan ride with them to the airport, while Nancy and I had the other 3 kids in the Prius.

-It was quite traffic that morning, and GPS advised us to go through Malibu Canyon.
-We then got on the Pacific Coast Highway to Santa Monica, We were only 12 miles away from the airport, but the traffic was so bad that it took close to 40 minutes just to make it to the airport.
+It was quite traffic that morning, and the GPS advised us to go through Malibu Canyon.
+We then got on the Pacific Coast Highway to Santa Monica.
+We were only 12 miles away from the airport, but the traffic was so bad that it took close to 40 minutes just to make it to the airport.
 The traffic eventually cleared as we got on the 405 freeway.
-We parked our vehicles as Fox Auto Park.
+We parked our vehicles at Fox Auto Park.
 We took their shuttle and we made it to the airport within 10 minutes.

 What you need to know about ANA at LAX

 Although we checked in online, we were advised by ANA that our mobile pass won’t work at the gate.
 So we had to get our boarding passes at the ticket counter.
 Thankfully, at 9am, there was no line at ANA.

 Shortly thereafter, we headed towards security to the TSA Precheck line.
 All of us were TSA Prechecked.
 No lines.
 Extremely easy-going morning at Tom Bradley International.